 - d.
-Possible removal from the bus for up to 20 days or more with a letter home to the parent/guardians and school board referral for further action if necessary.
-No student shall be put off the bus while traveling to and from school unless a dangerous situation occurs.
-The daily trip will be completed and then parents/guardian will be notified before the student can be removed from transportation service. - For serious infractions, a greater consequence may be imposed immediately.
+Possible removal from the bus for up to 20 days or more with a letter home to the parent/guardian and school board referral for further action if necessary.
+No student shall be taken off the bus while traveling to and from school unless a dangerous situation occurs.
+The daily trip will be completed and then parents/guardian notified before the student can be removed from transportation service. - For serious infractions, a greater consequence may be imposed immediately.

-Questions should be directed to the terminal manager at (603) 497-3111.
+Questions should be directed to the terminal manager at 497-3111.